 12 of the Best Fish and Chip Shops in the North East and Yorkshire

-Looking for the best 'plaices' to get your fish supper?
+Looking for the best 'plaices' to get your fish and chips?

-With more than 25 years of experience and a number of awards to their name, Fisherman’s Bay is the place to go this Good Friday.
+With more than 25 years of experience and a number of awards to their name, Fisherman’s Bay is the place to go this National Fish and Chip Day.
 As well as sustainably-sourced cod served with twice-cooked chips, you’ll find a lemon sole, squid and Whitby scampi on both the restaurant and takeaway menus.
-Plus, they’re hosting a Good Friday Festival where alongside delicious fish and chips they’ll have live music, deck chairs and an ice cream stand.

 6 East Parade, Whitley Bay NE26 1AP